Creating and sending patches

 81c4d40e57d3 with fold (or simply 'f').
 Save the changes.

 81c4d40e57d3 has been combined with

 3bd22d1cc59a.
 You can verify this using the

 hg log command.

-You can use fold to as many commits you want and they will be combined with the first commit above them which does not use fold.
+You can fold as many commits you want, and they will be combined with the first commit above them which does not use fold.